m00se-3/AggroSTL/README.md

 ## Why Call it AggroSTL?

 Because "aggro" is part of my gamer tag.
 With this being a game development focused library, I thought it was fitting.

+## Header Only

+With this library being primarily template-based, it only contains ".hpp" files with some test programs.
+You only need to **#include** the library
+files into your project.